Applications for 2022 scholarships have now closed

-Thinking about applying for a scholarship?
-See some of our frequently asked questions below, along with information about how to apply for Residential College scholarship at Trinity.
+Below are some of our frequently asked questions, along with information about how to apply for a Residential College scholarship at Trinity.

 At Trinity, scholarships help cover the cost of some students’ college fees and are designed to make Trinity College more accessible to those who otherwise may not be able to afford to attend.
 Our scholarships are funded by generous donations from former Trinity students and/or philanthropists.
 Our donors are passionate about giving deserving students the opportunity to enjoy and benefit from Trinity's collegiate experience.